OneMadGypsy/upy-st7789/README.md

 # upy-st7789

-A simple st7789 driver written in micropython.
+A simple st7789 driver for 240x240 pixel IPS displays, written in micropython.
+The code should be compatible with any micropython device.
 This repo is still under development.
 The code works, but is limited in features.

 ### Community: